 Our Costa Rica service learning trip is ideal for teachers and group leaders looking to focus their student travel program on an international service learning project.
 This 8-day itinerary gives your students 32-40 hands-on service hours within the country of Costa Rica.
-We believe that students’ participation in international service projects empowers our students to gain essential skills, determination and motivation to become much needed global leaders of the future.
+We believe that students’ participation in international service projects empowers our students to gain essential skills, determination, and motivation to become much-needed global leaders of the future.

 Pre-Program Activities to Prepare Students

-In addition to your students in-country service hours, our company offers a pre-program curriculum to prepare your students for the service project in Costa Rica.
+In addition to your students’ in-country service hours, our company offers a pre-program curriculum to prepare your students for the service project in Costa Rica.
 Researching the topic of the service participating students will complete in Costa Rica is an essential step in the Service Learning Process.
 It allows students to deepen their connection to the topic and fully understand the importance of their contribution.

-The pre-program curriculum and total number of service hours can be customized to fit the needs of each group.
+The pre-program curriculum and the total number of service hours can be customized to fit the needs of each group.
 We also encourage and can provide host teachers with post-service work activities to help students fully reflect upon their service learning experience in Costa Rica.
 This final reflection piece is essential in a true “Service Learning” project.

 Our hope is that through their service trip with us, students will be motivated to continue to serve within their own communities and/or will seek out other international service projects that are in line with their interests.